AlessandroMulloni/Android-Image-Cropper/README.md

  - [Adding auto-zoom feature to Android-Image-Cropper](https://theartofdev.com/2016/04/25/adding-auto-zoom-feature-to-android-image-cropper/)

 ## Change log
+*2.8.2*
+- Fix issue with intents on Android 11+
+- Fix issue with camera capture

+*2.8.1*
+- Fix issue with camera capture on Android 10

 *2.8.0*
 - Fix crash on Android O (thx @juliooa)
 - Update to support library to AndroidX (thx @mradzinski)